16" x 16"

 Oil with palette knives on board

 My sister asked if I could paint a picture for her boyfriend Dana's 70th birthday.
 He loves motocross and she sent me some photos of him in his element.
-I loved the action of this shot that showed the beautiful Wyoming scenery in the background.
+I loved the action of this shot that showed the beautiful Montana scenery in the background.
 He is truly young at heart!

 5" x 7"